 As the Ignite Seattle speaker coach I run a coaching session that all speakers are encouraged to attend.
-We talk about common mistakes, tactics for preparing and answer any questions folks have.
-It’s informal, it’s fun and we usually feed people (hungry speakers are bad speakers).
-We also let speakers do a dry run and get feedback from me and other organizers.
-And of course speakers at Ignite are interesting people and it’s a chance to meet the folks you’ll be sharing the stage with.
+We talk about common mistakes, tactics for preparing and answering questions .
+It’s informal, fun and we usually feed people (hungry speakers are bad speakers).
+We also encourage speakers to do a dry run with us to get feedback early from me and other organizers.
+And of course speakers at Ignite are interesting people and it’s a chance to for them to meet and get to know each other.

 Here are the slides I use that covers the basic advice, including showing speakers photos of the stage and what to expect once they’re up there.

 - Data on how past Ignite Seattle speakers prepared